SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 ------------------
 CreatePackage
 ------------------
-Opens a dialogue in which you can compile the SCCM package for packaging workflow.
+Opens a dialogue in which you can compile the SCCM package for the packaging workflow.

 .. code-block:: xml
   :linenos: